 Don’t feel like going to the store today?
-That’s fine, too – Walmart can send your items straight to your door with their shipping options, or you can opt for curbside pickup.
-You can add other freeze-dried fruits to your order if you want some variety.
+That’s fine, too – Walmart can send your items straight to your door with their shipping options, or you can opt for curbside pickup — this is why I love Walmart.
+You can also add other freeze-dried fruits to your order if you want some variety.

 It’s a common misconception that freeze-dried foods are only for doomsday preppers, but that can’t be further from the truth.
 However, that doesn’t mean you can’t use stores like Emergency Essentials to get your freeze-dried raspberry fix.